sebastiansauer/hpstr-jekyll-theme/_posts/2017-06-12-finds_funs.md

 ---
-title: "Identifying package of a function"
+title: "Identifying the package of a function"
 author: "Sebastian Sauer"
 layout: post
 tags: [rstats]